 I recently noticed a rather unassuming museum perched above the Chuo Expressway which runs through Koshu City, Yamanashi.
 Inside the museum I found prehistoric pottery that defied my notions of what humans were capable of at the time.
 I knew nothing of the Jōmon* people before entering the museum, but this discovery has led me deep down an internet rabbit hole that I still haven’t fully emerged from.
 Below is my feeble attempt to make sense of this recent discovery.

 There is very little of Jōmon history that is conclusive, but recent advances in genetic analyses have revealed much more than was previously known.
 It appears that the ancestors of the Jōmon people arrived in the Japanese archipelago at least 38,000 years ago via a land bridge from North East Asia** (modern-day Siberia).
-This would time their arrival in Japan to about the time modern humans began migrating to North America via the Bering Strait land bridge.
+This would time their arrival in Japan to about 10,000 years before modern humans began migrating to North America via the Bering Strait land bridge.
 It also seems likely that they were following migrating megafauna like woolly mammoths when they crossed the land bridge to Japan.

 The current understanding is that the Jōmon people were active throughout the Japanese archipelago from 14,000 BCE to 1,000 BCE.
 Due to warming climatic conditions, and the rudimentary practice of planting food bearing trees and plants nearby their settlements, the Jōmon people enjoyed a relatively “sedentary” lifestyle and this era coincides with the production of the most extraordinary examples of their pottery (about 5000 years ago).
 This period roughly predates or is contemporaneous with the beginning of the Archaic or Early Dynastic Period of Egypt, long before the construction of the Great Pyramid at Giza.